LarissaRickler/MTMLDA-1/README.md

 ## Usage

 `mtmlda` is a modular, low-level library, whose functionality is implemented in the `core` submodule.
-Its main component is the `MTMLDASampler`sampler object, which requires, next to MCMC-specific components, a list of callables resembling the model hierarchy.
+Its main component is the `MTMLDASampler`sampler object, which requires, next to MCMC-specific components, a list of callables resembling the model hierarchy (**log densities**).
 To accommodate different scenarios, we provide the user with the possibility to implement an object with the interface of `ApplicationBuilder` in the `components` submodule.
 In addition, the `components` module provides interfaces and exemplary implementations of components that are typically required to set up a hierarchy of Bayesian posterior densities.
 The builder can then be used, in combination with a `settings.py` file, to set up a `ParallelRunner` object in the `run`.
 This object sets up the model hierarchy and sampler.
 Subsequently, it can run multiple MLDA chains in parallel, each of which is potentially parallelized though prefetching.
 All parallelization is effectively handled through the asynchronous calls to the hierarchy of models.
 To process these request effectively, we rely on the [UM-Bridge](https://um-bridge-benchmarks.readthedocs.io/en/docs/) framework, which can dispatch the calls to any sort of external framework, up to HPC architectures.
 After results of an mtmlda run comprise detailed logfiles (run and debug), as well as the generated chains, and potentially the Markov trees generated during the sampling.
 Data and trees can be analyzed by the `PostProcessor` in the `run`module.

 All mentioned components have extensivee in-code documentation, which we refer the reader to for moder detailed information on their usage and implementation.
 In the following, we focus on the execution of the example application `example_01`.
 Any application to be processed by the standard workflow has to comprise a `settings.py`and a `builder.py` file.
 The settings file is the unified entry point for the configuration of the models, the builder and the sampler.
 It implements data classes that serve as input settings for the respective components.
 For the MCMC client to work, we need to start a server-side model hierarchy to be called.
 This is implemented as an UMBridge server in `simulation_model.py`, execute in a separate terminal session with